wnordmann/sdk/docs/getting_started.md

      $ npm start
 ```

 The application is generated and instructions are outputted on the next steps to undertake.
-Change to this directory and run:
+Change to this directory and run (it is safe to ignore the WARNs):

 ```
 npm install